When is Offline Policy Selection Sample Efficient for Reinforcement Learning?: Experimental Details

 \subsection{Compute}

 For Atari experiments, we used NVIDIA Tesla V100 GPUs.
-Each run for generating candidate policies, running FQE, or running IBES took less than 6 hours.
-For classic RL experiments, we used only CPUs.
-Each run for generating candidate policies, running FQE, or running IBES took less than 3 hours.
+Each run for generating candidate policies, running either FQE or IBES, took less than 6 hours.
+For classic control experiments, we used only CPUs.
+Each run for generating candidate policies, running either FQE or IBES, took less than 3 hours.